Fun Facts About Jasper National Park

 6. It's home to the highest peak in Alberta

 Mount Columbia is the tallest mountain peak in Alberta, Canada.
-Its highest point (3,747 m) lies within Jasper National Park.
+Its highest point (3,747 metres) lies within Jasper National Park.
 This peak is the second highest among the Canadian Rockies and the 28th highest in Canada.

 7. You can walk on a glacier